General Questions

 How Preserve IDs options can be used?

-Among many different migration options Cart2Cart allows to:
+Among many different data migration options, Cart2Cart allows you to:

 • Preserve product IDs on the Target Store